Snowflake-Labs/sfquickstarts/site/sfguides/src/ad_spend_roi_snowpark_python_scikit_learn_streamlit/ad_spend_roi_snowpark_python_scikit_learn_streamlit.md

 - How to create Scalar and Vectorized Snowpark Python User-Defined Functions (UDFs) for online and offline inference respectively
 - How to create Snowflake Tasks to automate data pipelines
 - How to create Streamlit web application that uses the Scalar UDF for inference based on user input

-### What You’ll Build

-- A Linear Regression model to predict ROI (Return On Investment)
-- An interactive Streamlit application that visualizes the ROI of different allocated advertising budgets.
-This application will also call the Snowpark for Python User-Defined Function (UDF) to load ML model for predicting ROI on new budget allocations based on user input.

 ### Prerequisites